cmrust/directv-cli/README.md

 ### Config file

-You can also store the variables IP address and Client address in a config file, so that they don't have be typed every time.
+You can store the variables IP address and Client address in a config file, so that they don't have be typed every time the command's invoked.

-To store these, create a plaintext file, `.directvrc`, in your user's home directory, with JSON contents like:
+To store these, create a plaintext file, `.directvrc`, in the user's home directory, with JSON contents like:

     {
       "ipAddr": "192.168.1.104",